 But just because…

-We wanted to take a moment and discuss what it might be like to actually own a Gordon Stetter so that if you’re ever given the opportunity to own one of these amazing creatures, you’ll know for sure if it’s a good idea.
+We here at IndulgeYourPet think that the Gordon Setter is a great dog breed, but that doesn’t mean that one of these guys will be a good “fit” for you and your family.
+This is why we wanted to take a moment and discuss what it might be like to own a Gordon Stetter so that if you’re ever allowed to own one of these fantastic creatures, you’ll know for sure if it’s a good idea.

 So, without further ado, let’s dive right in.